Handicap Access at the Lincoln Memorial

 Parking for Handicapped Visitors at the Lincoln Memorial

 There are two streets that access the Lincoln Memorial, but only one of them has handicap parking available.
 To the south of the Lincoln Memorial, look for Daniel French Drive, which you can access from Independence Avenue.
 Daniel French Drive is restricted to taxis, buses and vehicles with handicapped tags.
 There are several spaces reserved for vehicles with handicapped tags between the Lincoln Memorial and the nearby Korean War Memorial.
-There is no parking on Henry Bacon Drive to the north of the Lincoln Memorial.
+There is no legal parking on Henry Bacon Drive to the north of the Lincoln Memorial.
+Look for our specific recommendations on handicap parking at the Lincoln Memorial.

 Accessible Public Transportation to the Lincoln Memorial